 Have Compassion for Women Still Wandering

-Right now more than ever, women can't be judging women.
-We've got to come together.
-The women that are voting for a pedophile, we have to have a lot of compassion for them.
-Because any woman that has it in her to vote for someone like Donald Trump or Roy Moore, these women obviously have a core wound that says pretty much, "I'm not good enough and I'm willing to take it."
-We can't look at them with disdain, we have to look at them with compassion.
+Right now more than ever, women cannot judge other women.
+We must come together.
+We have to have a lot of compassion for the women that are voting for a pedophile, Because any woman that has it in her to vote for someone like Donald Trump or Roy Moore, obviously has a core wound that pretty much says, “I’m not good enough and I’m willing to take it.”
+We can’t look at them with disdain; we have to look at them with compassion.